 - Short trip driving is especially hard on oil because the engine never warms up enough to boil off the moisture and acids that accumulate inside the crankcase, so be sure to change both the oil and oil filter as your vehicle manufacturer recommends under the “Severe Service” maintenance intervals.

 - Higher motor oil viscosity numbers do not necessarily provide better protection; follow your vehicle manufacturer’s recommendations for your motor and driving conditions.

-- Experts recommend changing the oil and oil filter in your vehicle every 6 months or 5,000 km, (whichever comes first).
-It’s a simple, inexpensive and essential way to maximize engine protection.
+- Experts recommend changing the oil and oil filter in your vehicle every 6 months or 5,000 km (whichever comes first).
+It’s a simple, inexpensive, and essential way to extend your engine’s life.
 Oil changes at 15,000 km are usually too long an interval for most common driving conditions in Canada.